Venafi/terraform-provider-venafi/website/docs/r/venafi_certificate.html.markdown

 ---
+subcategory: "Certificate Issuance"
 layout: "venafi"
 page_title: "Venafi: venafi_certificate"
-sidebar_current: "docs-venafi-resource-venafi-certificate"
 description: |-
   Provides access to TLS key and certificate data in Venafi.
 This can be used to define a Venafi certificate.
 ---

 # venafi_certificate